jlfaucher/executor/sandbox/jlf/samples/gc/_readme.txt

          the uninits are triggered AFTER the loop. pendingUninits=28 (7 GC * 4 zombies)
 Halting: The object 2.3 is GC'ed since the referencing directory no longer exists (ok).

+Info from Rick :
+uninits are only processed at important boundaries, such as return from method calls.
+So if you have a tight loop that isn't making any method calls, then it is possible that these would not be processed until the loop completes.
+The security manager changes this dynamic by introducing some method call boundaries.

+JLF
+Indeed, the code in the loop was too simple.
+I added a call to a 2nd routine from inside the loop and now the uninit are called.
+In fact, it seems that at least one "user-defined" procedure/routine/method must be called to trigger the calls to uninit.
+If I use only predefined functions/methods inside the loop then no uninit is called (quick tests...).
+[later]
+I confirm this observation.
+The script testcase2.rex has been added to cover both cases : step 1 : use only predefined functions/methods step 2 : use only user-defined procedures/routines/methods